These are the steps I took to install the AMR Clutch on my 2009 ASM.

 38. Bed in the clutch.
 Take it easy for the first 1000 miles (per “V8 Vantage Sportshift Driving Guide”).

-39. After the clutch upgrade, the shifts are nice and smooth up to about 3500 RPM where it begins shifting faster until the 5500 RPM where hypershift occurs and chirps going into 2nd gear.
+39. After the clutch upgrade, the shifts are nice and smooth up to about 3500 RPM where it begins shifting faster until the 5500 RPM where hypershift occurs.
 Driving in traffic and starting on hills are ok too.
-Haven’t tried backing up on an incline but I’m sure that’ll still a problem-especially if trying to turn at the same time.
+Haven’t tried backing up on an incline but I’m sure that’ll still be a problem-especially when simultaneously turning.